AlanDkoXS/cookie-fortune/README.md

-# Cookies Fortune
+# Fortune Cookie

-**Cookies Fortune** is a simple React application built with Vite that generates random fortune cookie messages for users.
+**Fortune Cookie** is a simple React application built with Vite that generates random fortune cookie messages for users.

 ## Project Overview